nextcloud/documentation/developer_manual/tutorial.rst

   ?>

-The second place where app specifc information is stored is in :file:`info.xml`
+The second place where app specifc information is stored is in :file:`appinfo/info.xml`

 .. code-block:: xml